pparacch/codeQuality/PITCHME.md

 ---

 #### Reusable programs

-When our solution is a 500 lines long script
+But when our solution is a 500 lines long script

 we ensure no reusability.